Allied invasion of Sicily: Preparatory operations

 Once the Axis forces had been defeated in Tunisia, the Allied strategic bomber force commenced attacks on the principal airfields of Sardinia, Sicily and southern Italy, industrial targets in southern Italy and the ports of Naples, Messina, Palermo and Cagliari (in Sardinia).
 The attacks were spread to maintain uncertainty as to the next Allied move, and to pin down Axis aircraft and keep them away from Sicily.
 Bombing of northern Italy (by aircraft based in the UK) and Greece (by aircraft based in the Middle East) was increased.
 From 3 July, bombing concentrated on Sicilian airfields and Axis communications with Italy, although beach defences were left alone, to preserve surprise as to where the landings would occur.

 By 10 July, only two airfields in Sicily remained fully operational and over half the Axis aircraft had been forced to leave the island.
 Between mid-May and the invasion, Allied airmen flew 42,227 sorties and destroyed 323 German and 105 Italian aircraft, for the loss of 250 aircraft, mostly to anti-aircraft fire over Sicily.

 Operations began in May against the small island of Pantelleria, some 70 mi southwest of Sicily and 150 mi northwest of Malta, to prevent the airfield there being used in support of Axis troops attempting to withdraw from North Africa.
 On 13 and 31 May the cruiser HMS Orion bombarded the island and from 6 June, Allied attacks increased.
+From 8 May to 11 June 5,285 bombing sorties were flown by fighter-bombers, medium and heavy bombers, dropping a total of 6,202 tons of bombs on the island.
+The Italian gun positions were reduced to 47% effectiveness by the intense ten-day air bombardment.
+Out of 112 guns bombed, 2 had suffered from direct hits, 17 were near misses and 34 were damaged by debris and splinters (10 beyond repair).
+All control communications were destroyed, along with many gun emplacements and ammunition stores.

 On 11 June, after a naval bombardment and seaborne landing by the British 1st Infantry Division (Operation Corkscrew) the island garrison surrendered.
 The Pelagie Islands of Lampedusa and Linosa, some 90 mi west of Malta, followed in short order on 12 June.